opensearch-project/documentation-website/_security/configuration/configuration.md

 1. The user sends the access token alongside every request to the service that it wants to use.
 1. The service verifies the token and grants or denies access.

-A JSON web token is self-contained in the sense that it carries all necessary information to verify a user within itself.
+A JSON Web Token is self-contained in the sense that it carries all necessary information to verify a user within itself.
 The tokens are base64-encoded, signed JSON objects.

-JSON web tokens consist of three parts:
+JSON Web Tokens consist of three parts:

 1. Header
 1. Payload